 4. Single Premium Health Insurance Policies

-Budget 2018 has introduced a new provision for claim of deduction with regards to single premium health insurance policies.
+Budget 2018 has introduced a new provision for claiming a deduction with regards to single premium health insurance policies.
 Under the new provision, where a taxpayer has made a lumpsum premium payment in a single year for a policy valid for more than one year, he can claim a deduction equal to the appropriate fraction of the amount, under Section 80D.

 The appropriate fraction is arrived at, by dividing the lump sum premium paid, by the number of years of the policy.
 However, this would again be subject to the limits of Rs.25,000 of Rs.50,000 as the case may be.